Your Official Guide to an Authentically Celebrated Día de los Muertos

 Photo Credit IG @comoaguaparachocolateperu

 Once Halloween’s trick-or-treaters are tucked safely into bed in the U.S., Mexico’s dead prepare to walk the earth again.
-On El Día de Los Muertos, or Day of the Dead, officially observed on November 1st and 2nd, Mexico pays tribute to the souls of their beloved deceased with lavish, kitsch-filled ceremonies featuring skeletons and sugar skulls decorated in floral regalia.
+On El Día de Los Muertos, or Day of the Dead, officially observed on November 1st and 2nd, Mexico pays tribute to the souls of their beloved deceased with lavish ceremonies featuring skeletons and sugar skulls decorated in floral regalia.

 Few countries pay homage to death the way Mexicans do.
 Throughout its history that very macabre humor has created memorable depictions of the holiday in pop culture ranging from Diego Rivera’s painting “The Day of the Dead” to the animated film The Book of Life (2014).